opdev/l5-operator-demo/docs/markdown/level2.md

 </aside>

 ---
-#### Free Lunch
+#### 1st Free Lunch
 As easy as updating the image in our deployment

 <aside class="notes">
-  If we are talking about minor or patch upgrades, this is something we already get for free with kubernetes.
+  we already get minor / patch update capability for free with kubernetes using deployments
 </aside>

 ---